ls1intum/Artemis/docs/user/plagiarism-check.rst

  b.
 Checking big exercises can take a long time (sometimes multiple hours) and be very resource heavy → Start the checks at times when Artemis is less used
 4. Start checking for plagiarism.
  a.
 Assess if the presented matches are real plagiarism or not.
  b.
-Depending on your assessment either deny or confirm the match as plagiarism.
+Depending on your assessment, either deny or confirm the match as plagiarism.
  c.
 Continue until the matches start to get "too different".